mdpiper/spotify-playlists/README.md

       python -m http.server

 * Open Exportify at http://localhost:8000/exportify.html
-* Download exported playlists as csv
+* Download selected playlists as CSV
-* Run script to convert them to yaml
+* Run script to convert them to YAML

-I've included a demo notebook, **spotify-csv-to-yaml.ipynb**.
+Also included is a demo notebook that I used for prototyping.